 - You are “unoffendable.”
 When you know who you are, you don’t need external validation.
-People can way what ever they want and it doesn’t effect you.
+People can say whatever they want and it doesn’t affect you.

 - You play outside the lines.
 You know that you are an infinite being and don’t let arbitrary standards stop you from expressing yourself.